dotnaonweh/solanaWallet-checker/README.md

 # Wallet Winrate Checker

-This project retrieves and displays information about Solana wallet addresses, including SOL balance, PnL for the last 30 days, winrate, realized profit, and last active timestamp.
-The user can choose between a 7-day or 30-day period for the winrate.
+This project retrieves and displays information about Solana wallet addresses, including SOL balance, PnL for the selected period (7-day or 30-day), winrate, realized profit, and last active timestamp.
+Users can choose between a 7-day or 30-day period for the winrate.

+**Note:** The results are based on the gmgn.ai API, so they may not always be precise.
+You may encounter results with anomalies such as zero values or other inconsistencies.

 ## Requirements